 Places To Stay In Costa De La Luz View all places to stay »

-Isla Canela is a peaceful island separated from Spain’s southwest coast by a narrow canal.
-The north is covered by the Guadiana wetlands, while a 6-kilometre stretch of sand lines the southern coast, taking in the rustic eateries of Isla Canela town and the sophisticated nightlife at Punta del Moral marina.
+Isla Canela is a peaceful island found in Andalucia's most western point.
+The north is covered by the Guadiana wetlands, while a six-kilometre stretch of sand lines the southern coast, taking in the rustic eateries of Isla Canela town and the sophisticated nightlife at Punta del Moral marina.
 It’s a mazy and beautiful place, with a road bridge getting you to Ayamonte on the mainland in 15 minutes.

 Chiclana de la Frontera

 A favourite with Spanish holidaymakers, Chiclana de la Frontera is as authentically Andalusian as they come.
 The old town centre is a mesh of cobbled streets, flowery courtyards, tapas bars and sherry bodegas – and round here, flamenco dancing is a serious sport.
-As for the beach, you’ll be sharing the sandy stretch with the very friendly locals.
+As for the beach, this is the traditional Costa de la Luz, so you'll be sharing the sandy stretch with the very friendly locals.

 Things To Do View all »